 Chimneys will sometimes fail when they have a missing or inadequate chimney footing.
-When this occurs, your chimney has not been designed with the proper structural support, and it could fail over time.
+When this occurs, your chimney has not been designed with the proper structural support, and it must fail over time.

 However, chimneys experience tilting problems most commonly when the structure has been built on poor supporting soils.

-If the soil supporting your chimney are not sufficient to hold its weight, the chimney may begin to sink, causing it to separate from the rest of the home and tilt outward.
+If the soils supporting your chimney are not sufficient to hold its weight, the chimney may begin to sink, causing it to separate from the rest of the home and tilt outward.

 More about Foundation Soil Issues.

 Installing Helical Piers For Chimney Repair